ecboghiu/inflation/README.md

 ## Citing CausalInflation

-If you use CausalInflation in your work, please cite the following [paper](ARXIV LINK):
+If you use CausalInflation in your work, please cite [CausalInflation's paper](https://www.arxiv.org/abs/2209.xxxxx):

-- Emanuel-Cristian Boghiu and Alejandro Pozas-Kertjens, "CausalInflation: a Python package for classical and quantum causal compatibility", Nature ...
-2022
+- Emanuel-Cristian Boghiu, Elie Wolfe and Alejandro Pozas-Kerstjens, "CausalInflation: a Python package for classical and quantum causal compatibility", arXiv:2209.xxxxx